 CAPTCHAs or Completely Automated Public Turing Test to Tell Computers and Humans Apart are automated tests designed to tell humans and computers apart.
-They rely on the intuition that most humans can pass these tests, while current computer programs cannot [51].
+They rely on the intuition that most humans can pass these tests, while current computer programs cannot [53].
 Since captchas have the potential to distinguish human beings from bots with a high probability, web administrators are relying more and more upon captcha based services to protect critical web services from bots and automated scripts.
 For example, captchas are used to stop bots from creating fake accounts, posting automatically submitted votes on online pools, etc. Once such a critical security mechanism is broken, bots can gain access to services they are not allowed.
 For this reason, it is crucial to keep captchas secure and reliable.

 The captchas have evolved over the years.
-Initially proven to be robust against malicious attacks, text, and audio-based captchas are now considered vulnerable to different machine learning-based attacks [12,48,54].
-Researchers have proposed different techniques and alternative designs to strengthen the security of the existing captchas [7,29,50].
+Initially proven to be robust against malicious attacks, text, and audio-based captchas are now considered vulnerable to different machine learning-based attacks [13,50,56].
+Researchers have proposed different techniques and alternative designs to strengthen the security of the existing captchas [8, 31, 52].
 However, text, audio, and image-based captchas are still predominant and widely used.
 Especially, image-based captchas have gained widespread popularity in recent years.

 Being deployed by more than 4.5 million websites, Google's image-based captcha service, reCaptcha v2, is the most popular right now [4].
-As most people find solving a captcha challenge annoying, reCaptcha uses an advanced and adaptive risk analysis engine to make an initial judgment on whether a request is from a legitimate user or an automated program.
-If the system determines the user making the request is likely to be an automated program, then reCaptcha will not allow the user to continue until he/she solves challenges and pass the verification.
+As most people find solving a captcha challenge annoying, reCaptcha uses an advanced and adaptive risk analysis engine to make an initial judgment on whether a request is from a legitimate user or an automated program. reCaptcha allows a legitimate user to pass the verification without having to solve a challenge.
+However, if the system determines the user making the request is likely to be an automated program, then reCaptcha will not allow the user to continue until he/she solves challenges and pass the verification.

 Recently the security of the image-based captcha systems, including reCaptcha v2, has come under scrutiny.
-Sivakorn et al. used different deep learning-based image classifiers technologies to break image-based reCaptcha v2 [46].
-Likewise, Weng et al. developed several deep convolutional neural network (CNN) based offline image classifiers to show vulnerabilities of ten popular image-based captcha systems, including Google reCaptcha 2015 and reCaptcha 2018, to machine learning technologies [52].
-However, we notice that the most recent reCaptcha v2 showing good immunity to image classifiers after we experiment with four state-of-art pre-trained image classifiers: Xception [16], ResNet [28], VGG16 [45], and Inception V3 [47].
+Sivakorn et al. used different deep learning-based image classifiers technologies to break image-based reCaptcha v2 [48].
+Likewise, Weng et al. developed several deep convolutional neural network (CNN) based offline image classifiers to show vulnerabilities of ten popular image-based captcha systems, including Google reCaptcha 2015 and reCaptcha 2018, to machine learning technologies [54].
+However, we notice that the most recent reCaptcha v2 showing good immunity to image classifiers after we experiment with four state-of-art pre-trained image classifiers: Xception [17], ResNet [29], VGG16 [47], and InceptionV3 [49].
 We have tested these models on 100 randomly selected images from five frequently used categories from original reCaptcha v2 challenges, and the best average accuracy we obtain is less than 40%.
 The poor performance of image classifiers on reCaptcha images is primarily due to the wide variation of background in the recent images.
 For example, relative simple images like an image of a stop sign with grass in the background were used at the beginning of reCaptcha v2.
 Right now, the images used by reCaptcha v2 usually have rich information and also frequently contain multiple objects from a common scene, intelligent enough to confuse even sophisticated image classification models.